TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Thousands of NFL, MLB, NBA, college, UFC and soccer products available for over 700 teams.
 Excluded from coupon.

-Shop SportsFanShop: Sign Up For Email Offers
+Shop SportsFanShop: JCPenney | optical

-Get the styles, sizes and prices you love delivered right to your inbox.
-Plus be one of the first to know about sales and savings in store and online.
+15% Off\* Contact Lenses

-Sign Up Now: Dad's Day Giveaway Enter Dad's Name For A Chance To Win a $200 Shopping Certificate
+Order Now Dad's Day Giveaway Enter Dad's Name For A Chance To Win a $200 Shopping Certificate

 In Store | June 5-17